nLab

 Proposition

-We have a natural isomorphism in C
+There is a natural isomorphism in CC

-dDW(d)F(d)lim ((elW) opDFC)\int^{d \in D} W(d) \cdot F(d) \simeq \lim_{\to}( (el W)^{op} \to D \stackrel{F}{\to} C )
+dDW(d)F(d)lim ((elW) opDFC) \int^{d \in D} W(d) \cdot F(d) \simeq \lim_{\to}( (el W)^{op} \to D \stackrel{F}{\to} C )

 This is equation (3.34) in (Kelly) in view of (3.70).